Corgam/SS23_ADSP_TCF/README.md

 ## Run the project

-1. Type `docker-compose up --build` to run the backend Express server, as well as the MongoDB database Docker containers.
+1. Type `docker-compose up --build` to run the backend Express server and the MongoDB database Docker containers.

 ## Backend API